Developers-Institute/WDD01-Day-In-The-Life/README.md

-# WDD01 Day in the life
+# Client-Side Web Development Course - Day in the life

 Beginner and intermediate client-side development challenges.